TalanSoft/www-talansoft-com-wiki/VlkGuides/getting-started-01-vlk-startup-and-ui.md

 This tutorial will teach you the basics to navigate through the Valkyrie Engine screens and create your very first app.

-If you are already familiar with the User Interface, you may skip this tutorial and check the next few episode.
+If you are already familiar with the User Interface, you may skip this tutorial and check the next few episodes.
 * [Getting Started 02: Import and Export](VlkGuides/getting-started-02-Import-and-Export)
 * [Getting Started 03: Introduction to Events & Action](VlkGuides/getting-started-03-intro-events-n-actions)